leonjza/leonjza.github.io/content/post/2016-06-16-rooting-darknet.markdown

 ## 888 authentication bypass
 Natural instinct has it that when you see login pages like these, you just throw some single quotes at the fields to see what happens.
 I did exactly this and was pleasantly met with an error response along the lines of `unrecognized token: "3590cb8af0bbb9e78c343b52b93773c9"`.
 This just **screamed** SQL injection!
 I figured since it seems to be reflecting errors back at the page, `sqlmap` might just quickly sort out this stage for us without much effort. **Nope!** After quite a bit of time, I learnt that the SQL injection only appears to be in the `username` field, but no matter how I tried to get `sqlmap` to play along, I was inevitably met with `[WARNING] POST parameter 'username' is not injectable` every time.

 Admitting defeat, I figured I should stop being lazy and attempt the injection manually.
-The fact that the error message returned `unrecognized token` hinted towards the fact that the backend database might be SQLite.
+The fact that the error message returned `unrecognized token` hinted towards the idea that the backend database might be SQLite.
 This gives me a frame of reference for the SQL dialect to use.
 Next, the most critical step for the injection to be successful was to try and envision what the query must look like in the backend.
 I played around quite a bit more, and got he most information out of the error message when I have the value `'"1` as a username and any text as a password.

 {{< figure src="/images/darknet_888_login_error.png" >}}